 Peter Ackroyd takes the reader, in his usual compelling, elegant style, back to Heinrich Schliemann's excavation of that ancient city

 Erica Wagner, The Times

 There are currently no readers reviews for this book.

 * Required fields

 Please log into the Vintage Books site by entering your email address and password below.

-Peter Ackroyd is the author of biographies of Ezra Pound, T.S.
-Eliot, Dickens, Blake, Wilkie Collins and Thomas More and of the acclaimed non-fiction bestsellers London: The Biography and Thames: Sacred ...
+Peter Ackroyd is an award-winning historian, biographer, novelist, poet and broadcaster.
+He is the author of the acclaimed non-fiction bestsellers London: The Biography and Thames: Sacred River as well ...